-e.
-A student whose ESGPA is less than 0.7 at the time of the academic standing assessment has failed the year and is required to withdraw for a period of at least one year, and may be considered for readmission only after one year. f.
-A student who is on Academic Probation under Regulation 10a (i) or 10a (ii) at the time of assessment and does not fulfill all of their conditions of Academic Probation is required to withdraw for a period of at least one year and may be considered for readmission only after one year.
+- e.
+A student whose ECGPA is less than 0.7 at the time of the academic standing assessment has failed the year and is required to withdraw for a period of at least one year, and may be considered for readmission only after one year. - f.
+A student whose term GPA is less than 0.7 in both Fall and Winter term or for one term (for students who have completed only one Fall or Winter term) at the time of academic standing assessment has failed the year and is required to withdraw for a period of at least one year, and may be considered for readmission only after one year. - g.
+Students who are on Academic Probation under Regulation 10a at the time of assessment and do not fulfill all of their conditions of Academic Probation are required to withdraw for a period of at least one year and may be considered for readmission only after one year.